JeffersonLab/remoll-job-submission/README.md

 # Submitting parallel Remoll jobs on ifarm

-Look at the instrutions in the simulation and analysis folders
+Look at the instructions in the simulation and analysis folders

 # Checking job status